History of Durrus and District: Catholic

 It is believed a thatched church on the site of the Old Mill, now Cois Abhann was built around 1750.
 Mass Rocks church, one in Coomkeen in the lands of Timmy Whelly and one at Kealties.
 A church at Kealties was a thatched structure erected c.1780.
 The old Durrus Church at Moulivard was in use mid-17th century, but according to Brady was in ruins by 1699.
 Tradition located a church at Coolculachta.
 After the 1798 Rebellion and the arrival of the French Armada in Bantry the church was forced to close.
 The former church at Chapel Rock (on the site of the present National School) was built by Fr.
 Quinn in 1820 and was a slated structure.
 Fr.
-Richard Quinn arrived in the parish from Onoyne, in Co.
-Tipperary in 1818.
+Richard Quinn arrived in the parish from Onoyne, in County Tipperary in 1818.
 In 1820 he started the parish register of births, marriages and deaths.

 The church was replaced when the Church of the Sacred Heart was built in 1901.
 This was built on a site of 1 acre by way of lease to Fr.
 O'Leary from the Earl of Bandon for 990 years at a rent of 10 shillings per annum.
 The first sod was cut by Dan Keohane and John Sullivan, Clonee.
 The contractor was Daniel O'Donovan, Bantry and the stone was provided from a quarry at Fahies, Clashadoo owned by the Shannon family and drawn to the site by Patrick Crowley of Ahagouna.
 The cost of the church was £2,900 and the Architect was Maurice Alphonsus Hennessy from the South Mall, Cork A mural tablet to the Blair family of Blairscove and outside a Celtic Cross is a memorial to the Tobin family in Irish and English.

 The Stations are an old tradition going back to Penal times.
 In each townland families in turn rotated to have mass in the house where the parish dues were taken.
 It was and is a time of great preparation with help from neighbours in the preparations.
 A wax candle blessed on Candlemas Day 2 February was used.